Federal Work Study Program

-- Notify the Financial Aid Office if a student does not report to work.
+- Notify the Office of Student Financial Aid if a student does not report to work.

-- Monitor the hours worked to ensure the student does not exceed the yearly award or work past the approved end date.
-Students are not allowed to work more than 20 hours per week when class is in session and never over 8 hours per day.
-More hours are allowed during school breaks, not to exceed the yearly awarded amount.
+- Monitor hours worked to ensure student does not exceed the yearly award or work beyond the approved end date.
+Exceeding 20 work hours per week when classes are in session, or 7.5 hours per day in any scenario is not permitted.

 - Provide evaluation of student's work performance and supervise accordingly.
-Evaluations are mailed to each department during the month of April.
+Evaluations are sent to each department in April.

-- Notify the Financial Aid Office and Human Resources Office if a student's placement is terminated.
+- Notify the Office of Student Financial Aid and Human Resources if a student's placement is terminated.

 Remember that FWS assignments are terminated when earnings reach the FWS award amount or if the student drops below part-time enrollment, withdraws, or graduates.
 FWS employment is automatically terminated at the end of the academic year and the student must reapply for the next academic year.